You feel cold all the time

 Your face is puffy

 If you notice that your face is puffy or swollen, and you also have thinning hair and muscle weakness, you may have hypothyroidism.
 This common endocrine disorder is often caused by your thyroid gland not producing enough hormones.
-If you have hypothyroidism, it’s important to treat it so that you don’t develop serious conditions like infertility and heart disease.

 You’ve gained weight and you don’t know why